bitrise-io/devcenter/_articles/reviews/deploying-an-ios-app.md

 ---
 You can deploy an iOS app to:

-* Bitrise.io
+* Bitrise.io (for internal testers)
+* devices of external testers
-* external testers and the App Store
+* iTunes Connect (to release the app to Testflight and the App Store)

 To deploy an iOS app to any platform, you need: